 Heading for Disaster: The Ramifications of Head Injuries from Soccer

 There are an estimated 2.3 million children who play soccer in youth leagues every year.
-This number is down significantly from previous years due to a multitude of factors, one of the largest of which is something surprising – traumatic brain injury from heading soccer balls.
-Learn more about TBI signs and symptoms, the long term effect of concussions caused by soccer, and how TBI liability works below.
+This number is down significantly from previous years due to a multitude of factors, one of the largest of which is something surprising – head injuries from soccer or traumatic brain injury from heading soccer balls.
+Learn more about TBI signs and symptoms, the long-term effect of concussions caused by soccer, and how TBI liability works below.

 What is a TBI?

 A traumatic brain injury (commonly referred to as a TBI, concussion, or craniocerebral trauma) is a type of brain injury that involves the “short-circuiting” of an individual’s brain due to an outside force.
 Given the incredibly complex nature of the brain and nervous system, TBI signs are different for everyone.
 Find common TBI signs and symptoms below.

 Long Term Effect of Concussions